As an Amazon Associate I earn from qualifying purchases.

 Let’s start by chatting about the cupcake batter.
 It’s very easy.
 You’re just going to have to remember the importance of alternating the flour mixture with the lemon/milk mixture when adding it to the creamed butter and sugar.

 ALTERNATE FLOUR MIXTURE WITH THE WET INGREDIENTS

-I spoke about why we do this in my orange creamsicle layer cake recipe, but I’ll say it again because it’s good to know!
+I spoke about why we alternate flour and milk in my orange creamsicle cake recipe, but I’ll say it again because it’s good to know!